Nonparametric Estimation via Partial Derivatives: Introduction

 \subsection{Our contributions}

-We develop an approach and computational algorithm to incorporate mixed gradients and lead to methods useful to practitioners in many areas of science and engineering.
+We develop an approach and computational algorithm to incorporate partial derivatives and lead to methods useful to practitioners in many areas of science and engineering.
 We obtain a new theory that reveals a behavior universal to this class of nonparametric estimation problems.
 Our proposal and theoretical results considerably differ from the existing works in multiple ways, which are summarized as follows.

-First, our results broaden the i.i.d. error structure by allowing the random errors in function data and gradient data to be biased and correlated.
+Firstly, our results broaden the i.i.d. error structure by allowing the random errors in function data and gradient data to be biased and correlated.
 This relaxed assumption is in line with applications when the gradient data are estimated \citep{chen2013enhancing}.

-Second, we develop a new approach and computational algorithm in RKHS that can easily incorporate gradient information.
+Secondly, we develop a new approach and computational algorithm in RKHS that can easily incorporate gradient information.
 The proposed estimator also enjoys interpretability by providing a direct description of interactions.
-We also find that mixed gradients can reduce interactions in terms of the minimax convergence rates.
+We also find that partial derivatives can reduce interactions in terms of the minimax convergence rates.

-Finally, we obtain a sharper theory on the estimation with mixed gradients.
+Finally, we obtain a sharper theory on the estimation with partial derivatives.
 We show that when $p=d-1$, the optimal rate for estimating $d$-dimensional SS-ANOVA models under full interaction is $n^{-2m/(2m+1)}$, which is independent of the interaction order $r$.
 Hence the SS-ANOVA models are immune to the \emph{curse of interaction} via using gradients.
 In contrast, \cite{hall2007nonparametric} showed that when $p=d-1$, the convergence rate for estimating $d$-dimensional functions is $n^{-2m/(2m+d-1)}$, which has the curse of dimensionality in $d$.
-Therefore, our results show that mixed gradients are useful for the scalability of nonparametric estimation in high dimensions, particularly when using the SS-ANOVA models.
+Therefore, our results show that partial derivatives are useful for the scalability of nonparametric estimation in high dimensions, particularly when using the SS-ANOVA models.

 The rest sections are organized as follows.
 We first provide background in Section \ref{sec:notation}, and show main results in Section \ref{sec:randomdesign}.
 Section \ref{sec:realexamples} presents synthetic and real data examples.
 Section \ref{sec:relatedwork} discusses related works.
 We provide conclusion in Section \ref{sec:discussion}.
 The results under other types of designs and their proofs, together with additional numerical examples, are relegated to the Appendix.